Metadata Registry

 Metadata registry create dataset

-The Dataset panel shows details about the selected dataset and allows you to edit some of them.
-It allows you also to provide information about the embedded lexicalization sets.
+It allows you also to provide information about the Embedded Lexicalization Sets and the Embedded linksets (these two are possible only when a Concrete Dataset is selected).
 These are called embedded, because they are part of the dataset itself, differently from lexicalizations that are shipped as a third-party, autonomous dataset.
+It is always possible to call the profile, via the "Profile Project" button, to create/update the metadata about the selected Concrete Dataset.

 Metadata registry lexicalizations